 There is a Mexican soccer player who is on the heels of Kylian Mbappe: Uriel Antuna.
 The 23-year-old midfielder of Chivas Guadalajara brushed aside the record of the Welsh world champion this November 25 during the quarterfinals of the Liga MX, where his club beat America, its fierce rival, 1 to 0.

-To talk about Kylian Mbappe, forward of Paris Saint-Germain (PSG), is to talk about speed on the court.
+To talk about Kylian Mbappe, the forward of Paris Saint-Germain (PSG), is to talk about speed on the court.
 According to ESPN, the jewel of French soccer boasts a record of 36 kilometers per hour, making him the fastest player on the planet.

 According to data from the Technological Innovation Center (CITEC) of the MX League, Uriel Antuna "El Brujo" covered during the National Classic 8,931 meters with a maximum speed of 35.7 kilometers per hour.
 The data was obtained thanks to the GPS vests that measure the performance of the players.